devedmonton/codevid19.com/policies/rules.md

 First responders, healthcare workers and emergency response managers are on the front lines of the pandemic.
 How can we help to work more effectively, safely, and quickly?

-Examples of apps in this catergory might include services to crowd source reporting of crisis information, using machine learning and data science to quickly identify problems to be addressed, or allow more efficient distribution of health care and emergency resources.
+Examples of apps in this category might include services to crowd source reporting of crisis information, using machine learning and data science to quickly identify problems to be addressed, or allow more efficient distribution of health care and emergency resources.

 #### Understanding The Pandemic